Vietnam

 bahn mi food in hoi an

 Your trip to Vietnam wouldn’t be complete without trying Banh Mi!
-This Vietnamese-style sandwich comes with a variety of fillings, such as minced meat, liver pate, and fresh vegetables like lettuce, cucumbers, and pickled carrots.
+This Vietnamese-style sandwich features a variety of fillings, including minced meat, liver pâté, and fresh vegetables like lettuce, cucumbers, and pickled carrots.
 The bread, reminiscent of a French baguette, highlights the French influence on the region during the colonial period.

 Depending on where you’re trying it and what’s there to offer, you can pick from all sorts of tasty meat fillings for your Banh Mi – think of anything from roasted pork belly, roasted beef, shredded chicken, smoked salmon, grilled sausages, fried eggs, etc!

-The reason I enjoyed Banh Mi so much, is the contrasting textures in every bite.
+The reason I enjoyed Banh Mi so much is the contrasting textures in every bite.
 The bread is crunchy on the outside yet soft inside, the meat is juicy, and the mix of fresh and pickled vegetables adds a fantastic balance.

 Where to eat? – Bánh Mì Sum and Bánh Mì Phuong are the two places in Hoi An serving the best bánh mì.
 Apart from these, I also like All Day Bánh Mì.